DanielMeixner/MLOps/instructions.md

 # MLOps Challenge
+As are result you will be able to
+- version all changes in your jupyter notebook
+- trigger trainings and model creation in a structured manner based on code changes you consider as "good enough" to be shared
+- trigger trainings and model creation in a structured manner based when new data shall be used by referencing the version of the dataset
+- deploy your models so they can be tested
+- deploy your models after a succesfull test to the next environment (e.g. Production)

 ## This challenge builds up on challenge 1.
 You will extend the solution of challenge 1 to enable automated trainings based on Azure DevOps.
 ### 1. Put your code into source control